 Approach to counseling: I take an integrative approach to treatment drawing from client strengths and fostering a strong therapeutic alliance to provide affirming, engaging, and evidence-based psychotherapy and intervention.
 I view the counseling process as collaborative and strive to meet clients where they’re at.
 Through values exploration, increasing awareness, and addressing maladaptive behaviors it is my hope that clients will improve their functioning, acquire coping skills, build self-efficacy, and live with intention and authenticity.

-Involvement in the Pre-Doctoral Training Program: I lead intern seminars on a variety of topics, co-lead groups, and provide primary supervision to trainees.
-I am also the Outreach Coordinator for the Counseling Center and work with Prevention & Wellness Services and other campus departments.
-I approach supervision from a developmental frame acknowledging that trainees come to internship with a vast array of clinical and life experiences and, will continue to expand their knowledge, skills, and abilities through training at the Counseling Center.
+Involvement in the Predoctoral Training Program: I lead intern seminars on a variety of topics, co-lead groups, and provide primary supervision along with group supervision to trainees.
+I am also the Coordinator of Outreach and Health Promotion for the Counseling and Wellness Center and oversee programming across campus.
+I approach supervision from a developmental frame acknowledging that trainees come to internship with a vast array of clinical and life experiences and, will continue to expand their knowledge, skills, and abilities through training at the Counseling and Wellness Center.
 I highly value the supervisory relationship and endeavor to create a safe, open, and empowering experience for trainees as they continue to grow both personally and professionally.